The judge said the 'senseless and cruel act' had brought much pain to the family of Mr Thompson

 Magee was found near the back door and was taken to hospital to be treated for smoke inhalation.

-The judge said analysis had shown there had been separate fires in the front bedroom, back bedroom and living room and accidental cause was ruled out.
+The judge said analysis had shown there had been separate fires in the front bedroom, back bedroom and living room, and an accidental cause was ruled out.

 She said the defendant stated he had no memory of starting the fires.